 - The Adobe page lists 7 programs; do I have to learn and test in all 7 to become an Adobe Certified Associate?

-- No. For each program (including those under MOS and MTA), there is a unique exam and certification to be earned.
-Earning more than one certification is recommended but not required!
+- No: for each program which is individually listed (including MOS and MTA programs) there is a unique exam and certification to be earned.
+You can learn all 7, but you are not required to.

 - I lost my practice test code, what do I do?

 - If you are unable to find the original email containing your practice test code for G-Metrix, simply reach out to us at email@example.com and let us know!